Home Data Solidity Programming Essentials - Second Edition

 }

-Look at the action window to the right of Remix.
-It has got several tabs—Compile, Run, Settings, Debugger, Analysis, and Support.
-These action tabs help in compiling, deploying, troubleshooting, and invoking contracts.
-The Compile tab compiles the contract into bytecode—code that is understood by Ethereum.
-It displays warnings and errors as you author and edit the contract.
-These warnings and errors are to be taken seriously and they really help in creating robust contracts.
-The Run tab is the place where you will spend the most time, apart from writing the contract.
+The third tab, DEPLOY AND RUN TRANSACTIONS, helps in deploying and executing the smart contracts to an environment.
+There are out-of-the-box JavaScript VMs (London and Berlin) in-built within the Remix page, and each represents a unique environment.
+This tab helps in connecting to any of the available VMs.
+It is also possible to connect to a custom Ethereum network using the injected web3 and web3 provider environment options.
 Remix comes bundled with the Ethereum runtime within the browser.
-The Run tab allows you to deploy the contract to this runtime using the JavaScript VM environment in the Environment option.
-The Injected Web3 environment is used along with tools such as Mist and MetaMask, which will be covered in the next chapter, and Web3 Provider can be used when using Remix in a local environment connecting to private network.
-In our case for this chapter, the default, JavaScript VM is sufficient.
+This tab allows you to deploy the contract to this runtime using the JavaScript VM environment in the Environment option.
+The Injected Web3 environment is used along with tools such as Mist and MetaMask, which will be covered in the next chapter.
+Web3 provider can be used when using Remix in a local environment connecting to a private network.
+In our case for this chapter, the default, JavaScript VM, is sufficient.
 The rest of the options will be discussed later in Chapter 3, Introducing Solidity.

-1. Click on the Create button to deploy the contract to the browser Ethereum runtime and this will list all the functions available within the contract below the Create button.
-Since we only had a single function GetHelloWorld, the same is displayed as shown in the following screenshot:
+1. Click on the Deploy button (after selecting an appropriate contract) to deploy the contract to Ethereum JavaScript VM (either London or Berlin), and this will display the deployed contract along with its associated functions.
+Since we only had a single function, GetHelloWorld, the same function is displayed, as shown in the following screenshot:

 1. Click on the GetHelloWorld button to invoke and execute the function.
-The lower pane of Remix will show the results of execution as shown in the following screenshot:
+The results of execution are shown in the following screenshot:

-Congratulations, you have created, deployed, and also executed a function on your first contract.
-The code for the HelloWorld contract is accompanied with this chapter and can be used in Remix if you are not interested in typing the contract.
+Congratulations!
+You have created, deployed, and also executed a function on your first contract.
+The code for the HelloWorld contract is found in this chapter's GitHub repository and can be used in Remix if you are not interested in typing the contract.

-Remix makes deployment of contracts a breeze; however, it is performing a lot of steps behind the scenes.
+Remix makes the deployment of contracts a breeze; however, it performs a lot of steps behind the scenes.
 It is always useful to understand the process of deploying contracts to have finer control over the deployment process.

 The first step is the compilation of contracts.
 The compilation is done using the Solidity compiler.
 The next chapter will show you how to download and compile a contract using the Solidity compiler.